Covariance and Contravariance

 and Derived

-, we would have something
+, we would have something equivalent to the following classes:

 In order to check whether DerivedList